 Instructions

-- Preheat the oven to 350°F. Wrap the bottom of the a 9-inch springform pan in two layers of foil, and bring the foil up the sides of the pan to just under the top edge.
+- Preheat the oven to 350°F. Wrap the bottom of a 9-inch springform pan in a layer of heavy-duty wide foil, and bring the foil up the sides of the pan to just under the top edge.
 Press firmly to create a tight fit.

 - Add the graham crackers to a food processor and pulse until broken down into fine crumbs.
 Add the sugar and cinnamon and pulse until combined.
 While pulsing, pour in the melted butter, and mix until well combined and the mixture feels like wet sand.